-The Centre for European Legal Studies, Cambridge
+Centre for European Legal Studies, Cambridge

-The Centre for European Legal Studies was established in 1992 as a research centre for the Faculty of Law.
-Since its inception, its aim has been to provide a platform for research, discussion and dissemination of scholarly work within the broad field of European Legal Studies (ELS).
+Across its twenty-five years of activities, CELS has provided a platform for research, discussion and dissemination of scholarly work within the broad field of European Legal Studies (ELS).
 ELS encompasses: public and private law analyses of European legal developments, including the impact of European law in national law; comparative European law; the law of the European Union; the instruments of the Council of Europe; and other regional and global legal regimes that interact with European legal sources.
-Through its members, affiliates, associates, research students and visitors.
+The breadth of its field of enquiry is matched by the depth of analysis provided by its members, affiliates, associates, research students and visitors.